Starfield

 Make gunplay feel more realistic and dynamic

-I wanted our weapons to feel less "gamey" and err on the side of realism when possible.
+One of our main goals was to make our weapons feel less "gamey" and err on the side of realism when possible.
 This meant upping the falloff range of bullets, increasing recoil, and making combat more deadly.
-I was not a fan of bullet-sponge enemies and made sure that enemies died in 3-7 hits at first.
-This would last for most of the game production until we upped both player and enemy health near the end.
+Our initial implementation led to enemies dying on average in three to five hits, which felt particularly lethal and stood out as quite the change from previous titles.
+This would last for most of the game production until we upped both player and enemy health near the end of development so that skills and powers could play more of an impact.

-A key concern I had was not being able to interrupt actions.
-With that in mind, my guiding principle became "prioritize player intent."
+A key concern was that players weren't able to interrupt most actions.
+This made the game feel clunky and non-responsive.
+With that in mind, the guiding principle became "prioritize player intent."
 This meant that if the player wanted to do something - such as start sprinting while reloading - it would interrupt the reload to sprint instead of finishing the reload.
+This led to a much better gameplay flow during combat.

 Give Each Manufacturer's weapons their own personality

-We had a ton of weapons in Starfield and that meant that a lot of them could easily fall by the wayside.
-To combat that, I wanted to make sure they each had their own unique flavor and that their personality would be linked to their manufacturer.
+With fifty base weapons in Starfield, it would be easy for some to fall by the wayside.
+To combat that, we wanted to make sure they each had their own unique flavor with their personality tied to their manufacturer.

-- Old Earth weapons were less advanced and had the least amount of mods, but they were just fun to shoot.
+- Old Earth weapons were less advanced and had the fewest mods, but extremely fun to shoot.

 - Allied Armaments were heavier, but more powerful.

-- Va'Ruun were mystical-looking and extremely powerful, but slow firing.
+- Va'Ruun were mystical-looking and the most powerful, but slow firing.

 - Arboron were slick and precise.
 They also had the single EM-only weapon.